The 12 best metal songs for karaoke

 As a rule, most metal doesn’t sit well at karaoke.
 The practice is better reserved for big, goofy songs that people find absolutely ridiculous but secretly love to sing along to.
-On top of that, metal fans are karaoke often have a chance to seem extra carefree and hilarious by performing a silly pop song with metal vocals or while wearing spiked leather; a dude in a gauntlet singing Maiden is par for the course, but that same dude nailing Oops, I Did It Again can bring the house down.
+On top of that, metal fans at karaoke often have a chance to seem extra carefree and hilarious by performing a silly pop song with metal vocals or while wearing spiked leather; a dude in a gauntlet singing Maiden is par for the course, but that same dude nailing Oops, I Did It Again can bring the house down.
 As such, the majority of metal tracks fall by the wayside during karaoke nights, reserved for more serious times.

-That said, if someone is dead-set on performing some metal at karaoke, there are options.
-These tracks might not be as hardcore as your average Cannibal Corpse song, but they’re still angrier and louder than the ABBA and Taylor Swift most people are going to pack the queue with.
+That said, if someone is dead-set on performing some metal at karaoke, there are plenty of options.
+These tracks might not be as hardcore as your average Cannibal Corpse tune, but they’re still angrier and louder than the ABBA and Taylor Swift most people are going to pack the queue with.
 So for those of you looking to bring the house down in flames, here are the 12 songs to make sure they have in the book…

 Danzig – Mother

 In a lot of ways, Mother is the perfect metal karaoke song.
 Its title is its central lyric, it has a recognisable tune, and it has at least one word – guess which one – that everyone in the room can scream at once.
 More importantly, it gives the singer a chance to try something every metal fan has attempted in private: a Danzig impression.
 Just hope you have the core strength to do the proper edge-of-the-stage stance…